Top 10 Cons or Disadvantages of Agile Methodology

 Conclusion

-In conclusion, while the Agile methodology offers significant advantages in flexibility, efficiency, and customer satisfaction, it also has disadvantages.
+While the Agile methodology offers significant advantages in flexibility, efficiency, and customer satisfaction, it also has notable disadvantages.
 The challenges of unpredictability, team dependency, resistance to change, and potential cost overruns are just a few of the issues that organizations may face.
+The rise of hybrid models and scaled Agile frameworks is a direct response to these very limitations.

 Your email address will not be published.
 Required fields are marked *